Kenneth Tynan: 1951 to the early 1960s

 From 1958 to 1960, Tynan became known in the United States by contributing "some superb reviews" to The New Yorker.
 His marriage had become increasingly difficult in spite of his success (and Dundy's: she had published her first novel in 1958).
-Both had extramarital affairs (though his were much more blatant than hers) and he had developed a dependence on alcohol.
+Both had extramarital affairs (his much more blatant than hers) and he had developed a dependence on alcohol.
 His sexual tastes had always favoured sadomasochism, which strained the marriage as well.
 Dundy wrote in her memoir Life Itself (2002): "To cane a woman on her bare buttocks, to hurt and humiliate her, was what gave him his greatest sexual satisfaction."
 Johnson wrote that "women seem to have objected less to his sadism, which took only a mild form, than to his vanity and authoritarianism. [...]
 He treated women as possessions. [...]
 Tynan, while reserving the unqualified right to be unfaithful himself, expected loyalty from his spouse."
 On one occasion, he returned from a meeting with his mistress to find a naked man in the kitchen with his wife.
 He threw the man's clothes down a lift shaft.

-After his first period writing for The New Yorker, Tynan returned to The Observer in 1960 where he remained its theatre critic until mid-1963 when he joined the National Theatre Company.
+After his first period writing for The New Yorker, Tynan returned in 1960 to The Observer, where he remained its theatre critic until mid-1963, when he joined the National Theatre Company.

+Tynan was a supporter of the Fair Play for Cuba Committee.
+In 1964 Tynan joined the Who Killed Kennedy?
+Committee set up by Bertrand Russell.